MB987/Python-Portfolio/Real Option Valuation (Datar-Mathews method\Monte Carlo simulation)/README.md

 The folder **'Data Input'** includes the inital gold price data in a .CSV file, which is used in the data analysis.

 The folder **'Data Analysis'** contains the Jupyter Notebook (.ipynb), with the data visualisations and methodology (Monte Carlo simulation) and their result.
+Inspect the jupyter notebook on nbviewer: [Link](https://nbviewer.jupyter.org/github/MB987/Python-Portfolio/blob/master/Real%20Option%20Valuation%20%28Datar-Mathews%20method%5CMonte%20Carlo%20simulation%29/Data%20Analysis/Notebook_Real_Option_Valuation_%28Datar-Mathews_Method%3AMonte_Carlo_Simulation%29.ipynb)